-"Protecting The Sheep" - John 10:1-10 - May 11, 2014
+"Thieves, Bandits, Sheep, and Shepherd" - John 10:1-10 - May 7, 2017

-To be honest, for my first Sunday back after the heart surgery I was kind of hoping the Lectionary would offer a simple, non-challenging text.
-Naturally, that is not the case.
+It's hard to believe, but three years ago this Sunday was my first Sunday back after my heart surgery.
+A lot has happened in those three years ... at that time we were just about to sign the documents with Bosa for the construction of the new building, and here we are watching it rise and eagerly anticipating being in there a year from now.
+We have fared quite well, I think, in our temporary facilities, but challenges still arise - not the least of which is scheduling all of the stuff that accompanies a big project.
+So I was kind of hoping the Lectionary would finally offer a simple, non-challenging text for this Sunday, but naturally, that is not the case.
 Today's reading from John's gospel is close to the top of the list of scriptural passages that need a great deal of careful scrutiny.
-Oh yes, at a quick and simple and superficial glance this text seems to be simple enough and carry a message that can trip off the tongue.
-But the minute you begin to read it carefully and really pay attention to the details the passage becomes more and more confusing.
+When you first read this text it seems simple enough and carrying a message that can trip off the tongue.
+But the minute you begin to read it carefully and really pay attention to the details the whole passage becomes more and more confusing.
 Not to despair, however, because with a bit of digging we can not only begin to make some sense of it but also hear a message that is consistent with the message of God's grace that we hear throughout the whole of the Bible.

 To help you follow along in that process, let me give you a kind of index or table of contents for this sermon.
 To begin, I will present to you the details of several confusions that exist in the text.
 By that time you will probably be wondering why am I doing this, and I assure you it is because I believe that we need to embrace scripture with eyes, mind, and hearts wide open.
-It does not help to blindly and deliberately ignore the problems that are there, and once we deal honestly with those issues then we will find the message of grace that is written there.
+We are not well served by blindly and deliberately ignoring the problems that are there, and once we deal honestly with those issues then we are able to unwrap and reveal the message of grace that is written there.

-So, where and how to begin that digging into this complex reading from John's gospel?
-Let's start with an easy question, that being, "to whom is Jesus speaking?"
-At first his audience would seem to be to the Pharisees, who were investigating how he healed the man who was born blind, but in this setting the listeners could have just as easily been the ever-present bystanders and gawkers.
-At first glance it's not really clear just how or why Jesus jumped so quickly from blindness to shepherds and sheep, but I suspect it's more than just a case of pulling the wool over our eyes.
+So where and how do we begin our digging into this complex reading from John's gospel?
+Let's start with an easy question, namely "to whom is Jesus speaking?"
+At first his audience would seem to be to the Pharisees who were investigating how he healed the man who was born blind, but in this setting the listeners could have just as easily been the ever-present bystanders and gawkers.
+It is not immediately apparent just how or why Jesus jumped so quickly from blindness to shepherds and sheep, but I suspect it's more than just a case of pulling the wool over our eyes.